 7. Remarketing Cookies

 You may notice that sometimes after visiting a website you see increased numbers of adverts from the site you visited.
 This is because advertisers, including ourselves pay for these adverts.

 The technology to do this is made possible by cookies and as such we may place a so-called remarketing cookie during your visit.
 We use these adverts to offer special offers etc to encourage you to come back to our website.
-Don't worry; we are unable to proactively reach out to you as the whole process is entirely anonymous.
 You can opt out of these cookies at any time as explained above and below.

 8. Affiliate Cookies

 We have a number of partners who promote our products and services.
 Cookies are required to allow us to reward these partners and these cookies are usually provided by specialist companies (known as affiliate networks).

 This type of advertising is designed to provide you with a selection of products based on what you're viewing on our website, which are presented to you when you visit other selected websites.
 The adverts may highlight alternative styles and colours of the same products that you had previously viewed, as well as products from other categories deemed relevant to your browsing history.
 The technology behind these adverts is based on cookies.